Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

    (also :kbd:`Shift-W` :menuselection:`--> (Hinge, ...)`), S
    (also :kbd:`Shift-W` :menuselection:`--> (No Scale, ...)`)

-   These settings affect the behavior of children bones while transforming their parent in *Pose mode*, so this will be detailed in the :doc:`posing part </rigging/posing/index>` !
+   These settings affect the behavior of children bones while transforming their parent in *Pose Mode*, so this will be detailed in the :doc:`posing part </rigging/posing/index>` !
 Hide
    This will hide the bone (same as pressing :kbd:`H` in the 3D views;
    see :ref:`this page <armature-bone_hide>`).
 Lock
    (also :kbd:`Shift-W` :menuselection:`--> (Locked, ...)`)
-   This will prevent all editing of the bone in *Edit mode*;
+   This will prevent all editing of the bone in *Edit Mode*;
    see :doc:`previous page </rigging/armatures/editing/bones>`.
 Layers button
    These small buttons allow you to control to which bone layer this bone belongs;